open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

     crosslink --root=/users/foo/multimodule-go-repo --overwrite

 ### –exclude
 Exclude is a set of go modules that crosslink will ignore when replacing or pruning.
 It is expected that a list of comma separated values will be provided in one or multiple calls to exclude.
+Excluded module names should be the old value in the replacement path.
+For example, passing `go.foo.io/test` would exclude this replace statement from any operation `replace go.foo.io/test => ./test`.

 A single call to exclude
     crosslink --overwrite --exclude=github.com/foo/bar/modA,github.com/foo/bar/modB